Nonprovisional (Utility) Patent Application Filing Guide

 Cross-Reference to Related Applications

-Any nonprovisional utility patent application claiming the benefit of one or more prior filed copending nonprovisional applications (or international applications designating the United States of America) under 35 USC §§120, 121 or 365(c), or to a provisional patent application under 35 USC §119(e) must contain in the first sentence(s) of the specification following the title, a reference to each prior application, identifying it by the application number or international application number and international filing date, and indicating the relationship of the applications, or include the reference to the earlier application in an application data sheet under 37 CFR §1.76.
-See 37 CFR 1.78.
+Any nonprovisional utility patent application filed after September 16, 2012 claiming the benefit of one or more prior-filed copending nonprovisional applications (or international applications designating the United States of America) under 35 U.S.C. §§ 120, 121, or 365(c), or to a provisional patent application under 35 U.S.C. § 119(e), must present the reference to the earlier application in an application data sheet under 37 CFR § 1.76.
+See 37 CFR § 1.78.
 Cross-references to other related patent applications may be made when appropriate.

 This section should contain a statement as to rights to inventions made under federally sponsored research and development (if any).
 See MPEP §310 for more information.